zackz4545/team-collab/README.md

 **File:** `Utility.java`

 #### Overview
-A multifunctional tool featuring a simple calculator and a campus event scheduler.
+A multipurpose tool featuring a simple calculator and a campus event scheduler.

 #### Features
 - Basic Calculator supporting `+`, `-`, `*`, `/`